The American Revolution

 In 1790 Congress decided on the establishment of a seat of federal government, located in an area which did not form a part of any state.
 The resulting city was named after the first president, Washington, and the area in which it was located was called the District of Columbia.
 It was sufficiently completed to serve as the nation’s capital in 1800.

-The enactment of the Constitution was timely, as the new nation was no sooner created than it began expanding lustily.
-The Constitution allowed this process to go forward with some semblance of order, as it provided for new territories to be administered as territories, under the jurisdiction of the President and his officials, before being admitted as new states into the Union.
+The enactment of the Constitution was timely, as the new nation was no sooner created than it began expanding strongly.
+The Constitution allowed this process to go forward with some semblance of order, as it provided for newly settled areas to be administered as territories, under the jurisdiction of the President and his officials, before being admitted as new states into the Union.

 The Treaty of Paris had given the new nation responsibility for all the territory east of the Mississippi.
 The exception was Florida and the southern half of Alabama (then known as West Florida), which the British had been forced to cede to Spain by the Treaty.